How Literature “Lives”: Each Reader Gives It New Life in Their Own Time and Place

 Modernist literary theory–the theory we use to justify standardized test based education–says that there’s only one true answer.
 The job for the writer and reader is to reduce the interpretation to X.

 So, if you’re an angry young German in the 1920s looking at your country’s physical devastation and economic degradation after World War I, you want an answer for why this happened and why your country sent you off to be probably be slaughtered in the trenches.
-Perhaps you could trace this back a century or so to the ongoing struggles between the Enlightenment-based French Republic and the Militarism-based Prussian Empire, and how the Fall of the Bastille gave rise to Napoleon’s conquests of Eastern Europe, triggering the slow-motion collapse of European Feudalism, eventually leading to the Second Empire of Napoleon III and the Franco-Prussian War, which ended with Otto von Bismarck signing a treaty in the Hall of Mirrors in the Palace of Versailles establishing the German Empire, because that room had paintings glorifying the French conquest of German lands under Napoleon, and so that’s where France eventually humiliated Germany after World War I, making them sign the Treaty of Versailles on the Hall of Mirrors.
+Perhaps you could try to understand What Happened by tracing this back a century or so to the ongoing struggles between the Enlightenment-based French Republic and the Militarism-based Prussian Empire, and how the Fall of the Bastille gave rise to Napoleon’s conquests of Eastern Europe, triggering the slow-motion collapse of European Feudalism, eventually leading to the Second Empire of Napoleon III and the Franco-Prussian War, which ended with Otto von Bismarck signing a treaty in the Hall of Mirrors in the Palace of Versailles establishing the German Empire, because that room had paintings glorifying the French conquest of German lands under Napoleon, and so that’s where France eventually humiliated Germany after World War I, making them sign the Treaty of Versailles on the Hall of Mirrors.

 Now ask yourself, why did all this happen and what does it mean for rebuilding Germany in the wake of our great defeat?
+Are these punitive, society-destroying peace treaties just the expression of nationalistic chauvinism, and perhaps the way to break this cycle is through rebuilding and rehabilitation?

 Or, you might want a simpler answer.
-Obviously, our great nation cannot be at fault.
+Obviously, since our great nation cannot be at fault.
 There had to be some shadowy, state-less people who aren’t quite, you know, one of us, even though they live among us.
 They secretly control everything: the banks, the media, the universities—all of it.

 Solve for X = The Jews.
 They’re to blame for everything.